sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

 ## Exercises

+!!! failure "Important"
+    This part should be done locally **on your laptop**.

 To make your images shareable and adjustable, it's good practice to work with a `Dockerfile`.
-This is a script with a set of instructions to build your image from an existing image.
+Think of a `Dockerfile` as a script with a set of instructions to build your image from an existing image.

 ### Basic `Dockerfile`